How to Choose a Swim Diaper

 Why Buy Swim Diapers

-Most pool managers require that all infants wear swim diapers when in the water.
-This is done to prevent contamination of the pool.
-Swim diapers only prevent solids from escaping; not liquids.
-So be sure your child is not sick before swimming in the pool.
+Most pool facilities require that all infants wear swim diapers when in the water to prevent contamination and the spread of germs.
+Swim diapers only prevent solids from escaping, but are not leakproof.
+Make sure your child is not sick with diarrhea before entering the pool.

 Reusable Swim Diapers